rmjrmj/MALN/README.md

 Models and generated features will be saved after the training process.

 Citation
 After the paper is accepted, we will add the citation information.
+Please cite our paper if you find our work useful for your research: